Marcheline Bertrand

 Marcia Lynne "Marcheline" Bertrand (May 9, 1950 – January 27, 2007) was an American actress.
 She was the mother of actress Angelina Jolie and actor James Haven and the former wife of actor Jon Voight.

 Early life

-Bertrand was born in Blue Island, Illinois, the daughter of Lois June (Gouwens) and Rolland F. Bertrand.
+Bertrand was born in Blue Island, Illinois, the daughter of Lois June and Rolland F. Bertrand.
 She was of French-Canadian, Dutch and German descent.
 She had a younger sister, Debbie, and a younger brother, Raleigh.
 In 1965, Bertrand's family moved from the Chicago area to Beverly Hills, California, where she attended Beverly Hills High School from sophomore year until graduation.

 Film career

 During her early years as an actress, Bertrand studied with Lee Strasberg.
 In 1971, she played Connie in the episode "Love, Peace, Brotherhood, and Murder" on the fourth season of the television show Ironside.
 A decade later, she appeared in a minor role in 1982's Lookin' to Get Out, a film co-written by and starring her former husband, Jon Voight.
 The following year, Bertrand played her final film role in the 1983 comedy The Man Who Loved Women, a remake of the 1977 French film of the same name.

 Bertrand then turned her attention toward producing.
 In 1983, she founded Woods Road Productions with her then-partner, Bill Day.
 In 2005, Bertrand was the executive producer of the documentary Trudell, which chronicles the life and work of her partner, John Trudell, a Santee Sioux musician and activist.
 Trudell was an official selection at the Sundance Film Festival and the Tribeca Film Festival, and it won the Special Jury Prize for Best Documentary at the Seattle International Film Festival.